omni-us/jsonargparse/DOCUMENTATION.rst

   :py:meth:`.ArgumentParser.instantiate_classes` can be used to instantiate all classes in a config object.
 For more details see :ref:`sub-classes`.

-- ``Protocol`` types are also supported the same as sub-classes.
+- ``Protocol`` types are also supported the same as subclasses.
 The protocols are not required to be ``runtime_checkable``.
 But the accepted classes must match exactly the signature of the protocol's public methods.

-- ``dataclasses`` are supported even when nested.
-Final classes, attrs' ``define`` decorator, and pydantic's ``dataclass`` decorator and ``BaseModel`` classes are supported and behave like standard dataclasses.
-For more details see :ref:`dataclass-like`.
-If a dataclass is mixed inheriting from a normal class, it is considered a subclass type instead of a dataclass.
+- ``dataclasses``, final classes, attrs' ``define``, pydantic's ``dataclass`` and pydantic's ``BaseModel`` are supported even when nested.
+By default they don't accept subclasses.
+For more details see :ref:`subclasses-disabled` and for enabling subclasses see :ref:`enable-disable-subclasses`.
+If a dataclass is mixed inheriting from a normal class, by default subclasses are accepted.

 - User-defined ``Generic`` types are supported.
 For more details see :ref:`generic-types`.